Paul-Dempsey/pachde1/docs/Imagine.md

 Click on the image to set the position of the read head.
 Drag to scrub.

-Try out the images available with the factory presets.
+To get started, try out the images available with the factory presets.
-Or download the [Imagine-Demo-1](https://patchstorage.com/imagine-demo-1/) patch from **patchstorage**.
+Or, download the [Imagine-Demo-1](https://patchstorage.com/imagine-demo-1/) patch from **patchstorage**.

+See what others are doing for [=== vcp challenge #77: imagine ===](https://community.vcvrack.com/t/vcp-challenge-77-imagine/20695). (thanks, ablaut!)

 ## Features

+- Theme options and UI tweaking in the module menu.

 - All knobs are clicky knobs.
 Click on a knob to increment the value by a useful unit.